Joseph Hanks

-Joseph Hanks (1725–1793) was the great-grandfather of United States President Abraham Lincoln.
+Joseph Hanks (1725 – 1793) was the maternal great-grandfather of United States President Abraham Lincoln.
 It is generally accepted that Joseph was the father of Lucy Hanks, the mother of Nancy Hanks Lincoln.
 There is also a theory that Joseph and his wife, Ann ("Nannie"), had a son named James who married Lucy Shipley, sired Nancy Hanks, but died before Lucy and Nancy came to Kentucky.

 Joseph Hanks' children and grandchildren figure prominently in Abraham Lincoln's youth.

 Biography

 Early life and marriage

-Joseph Hanks was born the second son of Catherine Hanks (died 1779) and John Hanks (d.
-1740) on December 20, 1725, in North Farnham Parish, Richmond County, Virginia.
+Joseph Hanks was born the second son of Catherine Hanks (died 1779) and John Hanks (1690s-1740) on December 20, 1725, in North Farnham Parish, Richmond County, Virginia.
 He was a tenant farmer and oversaw a plantation.
 Joseph and his family lived in Richmond County until 1782 when they moved to what was then Hampshire County, Virginia.

 One theory about the Hanks family's westward movement (first to land that is now West Virginia) was that Joseph Hanks was concerned about his daughters' access to returning Revolutionary War soldiers in the "lax environment" following the war.
 There are also records that show that Joseph Hanks' mother, Catherine, died in 1779.
 Joseph, executor of the will, inherited monies from her estate and it was after this in 1781 that the Hanks moved from Northern Neck of Virginia to a place between the forks of Mike's Run off of Patterson's Creek in Hampshire County, Virginia (now Mineral County, West Virginia).
 The land there had just become available with "cheap prices," proper surveys, and clear titles.